 The Bitter Truth of the Indian education system is that it has completely side-lined capital markets as a subject altogether.
 The knowledge is not integrated, it is not taught as a life-skill and furthermore, the educational institutions lack the much-needed regulations.
 This one of the reasons why most of the students are not conscious of the prominent and elite career opportunities present in the scope of the stock markets.

-In the recent decade, a shortage of trained professionals in the financial market has prompted the need for specialised professionals in various verticals ranging from stock traders to venture capital analysts.
+In the recent decade, a shortage of trained professionals in the financial market has prompted the need for specialized professionals in various verticals ranging from stock traders to venture capital analysts.

 It is good to see many enthusiastic and young people from other professions are interested in checking their luck in the Stock Market.
 However, specific precautionary steps are necessary before considering Trading as a full-time profession even if you have decent success as a Trader as the Market situations always change.
 Besides, I have noticed people attracted to the luxuries available in Trading, and sometimes they plan to jump to Full-time trading to avoid the problems in their current profession.